Shankha: Association with nāgas

-Because of the association of the shankha with water, nāgas are often named after the shankha.
-The list of Nāgas in the Mahabharata, the Harivamsha and the Bhagavat Purana includes names like Shankha, Mahashankha, Shankhapala and Shankachuda.
+Because of the association of the shankha with water, nāgas (serpents) are often named after the shankha.
+The list of Nāgas in the Mahabharata, Harivamsha and Bhagavata Purana include Shankha, Mahashankha, Shankhapala, and Shankachuda.
 The last two are also mentioned in the Buddhist Jataka Tales and the Jimutavahana.
-A legend states that while using Shankha as part of meditative ritual, a sadhu blew his shankha in the forest of village Keoli and a snake crept out of it.
+A legend states that while using a shankha as part of meditative ritual, a sadhu blew his shankha in the forest of village Keoli and a snake crept out of it.
 The snake directed the sadhu that he should be worshipped as Nāga Devata (Serpent God) and since then it has been known as Shanku Naga.
 Similar legends are narrated at many other places in Kullu district in Himachal Pradesh.